Activities and Attractions

 Website: Driving Creek Railway and Pottery

-Travel four kilometres south of Coromandel town along the 309 Road to Waiau Waterworks, Castle Rock and the Waiau Falls.
+Travel four kilometres south of Coromandel town along the 309 Road to The Waterworks, Castle Rock and the Waiau Falls.

-Around eight kilometres from the Coromandel town end of the 309 Road there is a protected grove of magnificent kauri trees aged between 600 and 700 years old.
-Allow yourself time to fully appreciate the setting.
+Around eight kilometres from Coromandel town, at the end of the 309 Road, there is a protected grove of magnificent kauri trees aged between 600 and 700 years old.

 Gold Stamper Battery

 A classic piece of New Zealand gold mining history.
 The Coromandel Gold Stamper is a museum that demonstrates the process of crushing the rock ore from the mine to the final product, gold.